calvear93/deprecrated__react-redux-boilerplate/src/routes/README.md

 ## Routes definition

-This folder contains actions, reducers and sagas for global store.
+This folder contains routes definitions for application.
-For add a new router, you should add a new folder, with routes.js and Router.jsx, and import the router in other router, like app folder.
+For add routes, you can define it in app.router or add a new router as playground.routes.

--   router: contains generic router logic.
-It components shouldn't change.
--   app: contains main routes and router.
--   index.js: exports main router and combined routes for breadcrumbs.
-When you add a new router with new routes, you should add the routes here.